-An appeal brought against a decision of the General Court concerning a decision of an independent board of appeal of one of the following offices and agencies of the Union shall not proceed unless the Court of Justice first decides that it should be allowed to do so:
+An appeal brought against a decision of the General Court concerning a decision of an independent board of appeal of one of the following bodies, offices and agencies of the Union shall not proceed unless the Court of Justice first decides that it should be allowed to do so:

-- (a) the European Union Intellectual Property Office; - (b) the Community Plant Variety Office; - (c) the European Chemicals Agency; - (d) the European Union Aviation Safety Agency.
+- (a) the European Union Intellectual Property Office; - (b) the Community Plant Variety Office; - (c) the European Chemicals Agency; - (d) the European Union Aviation Safety Agency; - (e) the European Union Agency for the Cooperation of Energy Regulators; - (f) the Single Resolution Board; - (g) the European Banking Authority; - (h) the European Securities and Markets Authority; - (i) the European Insurance and Occupational Pensions Authority; - (j) the European Union Agency for Railways.

-The procedure referred to in the first paragraph shall also apply to appeals brought against decisions of the General Court concerning a decision of an independent board of appeal, set up after 1 May 2019 within any other office or agency of the Union, which has to be seised before an action can be brought before the General Court.
+The procedure referred to in the first paragraph shall also apply to appeals brought against:

+- (a) decisions of the General Court concerning a decision of an independent board of appeal, set up after 1 May 2019 within any other body, office or agency of the Union, which has to be seised before an action can be brought before the General Court: - (b) decisions of the General Court relating to the performance of a contract containing an arbitration clause, within the meaning of Article 272 of the Treaty on the Functioning of the European Union.